 Thai sour-and-spicy chicken soup with tamarind leaves

-One of the new ingredients that I am super excited about are tender tamarind leaves.
-I was able to find another recipe in my cookbook library that was Thai.
-Of course I jumped at the occasion to make it before this short season is over.
+One of the new ingredients that I am super excited about is tender tamarind leaves.
+I was able to find another Thai recipe in my cookbook library.
+Of course, I jumped at the opportunity to make it before this short season is over.

 The other recipe with tender tamarind leaves on this blog is, Hyderabadi lamb with tender tamarind leaves (Chingur gosht) A super simple soup to make with just a few ingredients.
 I loved how delicate the soup turned out.
 The tender tamarind leaves look wonderful floating in the soup, but also add a gentle tartness that compliments the Thai herbs, galangal, kaffir lime leaves and lemongrass.
-The soup finishes with a touch of spice in true Thai fashion.
-I must say I did enjoy this dish a lot.
+The soup concludes with a hint of spice, in true Thai fashion.
+I must say that I thoroughly enjoyed this dish.
 To make this soup a meal, add some cooked rice to the soup.

 Ingredients: